nonkronk/bbs-thegames/README.md

 ![Screenshot](https://github.com/nonkronk/bbs-thegames/raw/master/ss.gif)

 ## Quick Start
-1. Clone this repository or Download as ZIP
+1. Clone this repository or Download as ZIP or Download Release and go to step 4
 2. Extract bbs-thegames and compress as ZIP
 3. Rename .zip file to .sb3
 4. Upload to http://scratch.mit.edu